spenly/Neural-ParsCit/README.md

 pip install -r requirements.txt
 ```

-### Word Embeddings

-The word embeddings does not come with this repository.
-You can obtain the [word embeddings](http://wing.comp.nus.edu.sg/~wing.nus/resources/NParsCit/vectors.tar.gz) and the [word frequency](http://wing.comp.nus.edu.sg/~wing.nus/resources/NParsCit/freq) from WING website.

-You will need to extract the content of the word embedding archive (`vectors.tar.gz`) to the root directory for this repository by running `tar xfz vectors.tar.gz`.

 ### Using Docker

 1. Build the image: `docker build -t theano-gensim - < Dockerfile`
 1. Run the repo mounted to the container: `docker run -it -v /path/to/Neural-ParsCit:/usr/src --name np theano-gensim:latest /bin/bash`

+## Word Embeddings

+The word embeddings do not come with this repository.
+You can obtain the [word embeddings without UNK](http://wing.comp.nus.edu.sg/~wing.nus/resources/NParsCit/vectors.tar.gz) [word embeddings with UNK](http://wing.comp.nus.edu.sg/~wing.nus/resources/NParsCit/vectors_with_unk.tar.gz) and the [word frequency](http://wing.comp.nus.edu.sg/~wing.nus/resources/NParsCit/freq) (deprecated in 1.0.3 as the entire word vectors can be loaded with less memory) from WING website.
+Please read the next section on availability of `UNK`.

+You will need to extract the content of the word embedding archive (`vectors.tar.gz`) to the root directory for this repository by running `tar xfz vectors.tar.gz`.

+### Without UNK

+If the loaded word embeddings do not have `<UNK>`, your instance will not benefit from the lazy loading of the word vectors and hence the reduction of memory requirements.

+Without UNK, at least 7.5 GB of memory is required as the entire word vectors need to be instantiated in memory to create the new matrix.
+Comparing with embeddings with UNK, which only 4.5 GB is required.

 ## Parse citation strings